-Similarly, if two team members are working on a design, it’s always best to have the conversation about the plan on the shared channel instead of a direct message so that everyone else in the team knows why and what was discussed.
+Similarly, if two team members are working on a design, it’s always best to have a conversation about the plan on the shared channel instead of a direct message so that everyone else on the team knows why and what was discussed.

-Side threads often lead to information silos, therefore always default to sharing everything with everyone and let people decide what they want to spend their time one.
+Side threads often lead to information silos, therefore always default to sharing everything with everyone and letting people decide what they want to spend their time on.